In this article, we’ll be diving into everything you need to know about casting in sculpture.

 Heavy machinery and shapes like ships, beds, and other objects can be cast easily rather than made by joining different smaller objects one by one.

-Casting is the oldest known sculpting technique out there, and it is said to be in use from 3200 BC.
+Casting is the oldest known sculpting technique out there, and it is said to be in use since 3200 BC.

 Why is Casting Important in Sculpture?

 Casting is very important in the process of sculpting.

 It is believed almost 70 percent of the artists believed that the process of casting and molding is more necessary to sculpture-making than other methods.